Support This Site

 What?!?
 A wheelchair from the 1980s is how he gets around in...
 2154?

 AVATAR takes place in the far future but you won't believe the ancient tech thrown in here: some old or obsolete even by today's standards.

-The Corporation, RDA, that employed Jake's brother is willing to pay Jake big bucks to fill his brother's avatar - as they don't come cheap.
-Jake sure could use the bucks to fix himself, so he agrees to inhabit his brother's Avatar.
+The Corporation, RDA, that employed Jake's brother is willing to pay Jake big bucks to fill (puppeteer) his brother's Avatar - as they don't come cheap.
+Jake sure could use the bucks to fix his paralysis, so he agrees to inhabit his brother's Avatar.

 For you see (big breath),